-Things have been going great.
-I have temporarily shelved my primary business of nosiness and explored variety of other occupations.
-Have not strayed too far from my skillset, but avoided danger like an infection.
-Nothing that would need to end in tying off loose ends.
+Even shelving my primary business, I have not strayed too far from my skillset.
+Simply avoided danger like an infection.
+Nothing that would need to end in tying off the loose ends.

 Not being actively pursued was a novel experience.
 I’ve grown accustomed to it.

 I busied myself with the little things.
-Thievery, mostly.
-Sneak in for valuables, but of course seek out the documents too – even if I couldn’t sell any of it right now.
-It was partly habit, but I did still hope to get back to data brokering someday.
+Burglary, mostly.
+Sneaking in for the valuables, but taking a peek at the documents by habit, too – even if I couldn’t sell any of it right now.
 Staying in the loop was mandatory.

 Balance was hard to find.
 Especially with moderation as lacking as mine.

-Either way, I kept my head down and stuck to mundane until I figure out a safe way to proceed.
-Today that meant robbing yet another wealthy snoot – or heir high-rise apartment, in any case.
+Either way, I kept my head down and stuck to the mundane.
+Today that meant robbing yet another wealthy snob – or at least their high-rise digs.

-Wall-wide windows invited to peruse riches and the trappings meant to safeguard them.
+Wall-wide windows invited to peruse the riches, as well as the trappings meant to safeguard them.
 Few, if any.
-Usually.
 These people trusted their status to keep the riffraff out.
-The technology they employed usually assisted me more too.
+The technology they employed usually worked for my benefit, too.
 The building’s computerised eyes let me know when the owners were absent.

 Best not dally.

-Dug up the penlight as I stalked into the work room.
-Had barely began rummaging in the drawers when I heard a sound.
-Something papery.
+Penlight in hand, I stalked to the work room.
+A drawer barely open, I heard a sound.
+Papery.
 Like turning of a page.

-Somebody has been home and lying in wait.
-Reading a book – in a complete darkness.
-As though my visit has been anticipated.
+Somebody has been home.
+Reading a book, even.
+In a complete darkness.
+As though a visit has been anticipated.
+My visit.

-When I heard the occupant get up and move, my legs also sprung into action.
+When the occupant got up, my legs also sprung into action.
 There was no conscious thought.
-I just needed to run.
+I just needed to go.

 Nobody gave chase.
-I successfully reached the front door, yanked it open… and was faced with four brutes standing shoulder to shoulder.
+I successfully reached the front door, yanked it open… and was faced with four brutes, standing shoulder to shoulder.
 They completely blocked the way out.
-I slammed the door back up, and locked for good measure.
+I slammed the door back up, and locked them for good measure.

 Window.

-I just needed to bypass a man languidly juggling a sword.
+I just needed to pass the sword-juggling douche.
 One-handed throws were hypnotisingly controlled.
 Relaxed.
 He was in no hurry.
 A deeply sickening detail.

-Banking on the ambusher’s vision loss, I noiselessly stepped to the side.
+Betting everything on the ambusher’s vision loss, I noiselessly stepped to the side.
 Point of the blade turned to follow me.
-Neither blinding, nor the room’s darkness impeded Kalantan highborn.
+Neither the blinding, nor this room’s inherent darkness impeded the Kalantan highborn.
 Perhaps people like him had indeed been raised to fight the unfathomable beasts on an even ground.
 Monsters to fight monsters.
 The improbable myths started to seem real.

 I was overthinking it.
 Panic and fear would do me no good here.
 He just had enhanced hearing or the eyes.
 Like me.
 Nothing magical about that.

 Shone the beam into the man’s eyes again and dashed sideways.
 The fighter seamlessly mirrored my approach.
-I made a feint but got punched all the way back into yesterday anyway.
-Smashed into the wall and slumped down.
-Was graciously allowed to recover as though we’ve had all the time in world.
-Honestly, was a little surprised to not find my chest already skewered.
+I made a feint, but got punched all the way back into yesterday.
+I smashed into the door, slumping down.

 I grit the teeth.
 He said he’d remove my limbs first.

-Problem for another time.
-I’ll go live with the radicals out back or something.
+A problem for later.
+I’ll go live with the radicals out back, or something.

 Nightly dimness was working against me.
-Reached up for light switch and room lit up in cold blues, accentuating Raktkalis’s sickly paleness.
+Getting up, I smashed a light switch.
+The room lit up in cold blues, grotesquely accentuating Raktkalis’s sickly paleness.
 How someone looking that much on the deathbed could be so limber was unexplained by science.

-Enigmatic soldier kept on tossing his dagger up in the air with some visible contentment about him.
+Enigmatic soldier kept on tossing his dagger up in the air with visible contentment about him.
 His thoughts were entirely transparent.
 Unsympathetic predator’s stare.
-He was deciding on a best place to start the dissection.
+He was deciding on the best place to start this vivisection.

 Man’s non-existent eyebrows shot up and he looked at the weapon as if just seeing it.
 The awfully low hoarseness chuckled.